 So, to answer the question that is the title of this article, “Was Mother Mary Really A Virgin?”
 Yes, I believe she was.
-Then based on the true meaning, I guess I am too.
-I only wish I could sit down with Mother Mary and Mary Magdalene, over a cup of tea and hear the story of truth spoken directly from their lips.
+Then based on the true meaning, so am I. I only wish I could sit down with Mother Mary and Mary Magdalene, over a cup of tea and hear the story of truth spoken directly from their lips.
 Oh what a conversation that would be!
 Then we could dance in joyful Sistar celebration together.

 The Four Sacred Laws of Sexual Enlightenment is available on Amazon.

 When we merge our divine spirit body with our primal sexual body from a space of peacefulness with everyone and everything from our past, it is a joy unlike any other.
 It is our Divine Design.
 This book is a guide to take you there.